-3. Type the name of a friend you would like to poke into the Search for friends to poke field.
-Note that suggestions will appear as you type.
-Tap the friend's name.
-You will be asked if you would like to poke him or her.
-Tap the Yes button.
+3. Type the name of a friend to poke into the Search for friends to poke field.
+Suggestions will appear as you type.
+Tap the name of the friend you would like to poke from those suggested.
+You will be asked to confirm if you would like to poke him or her.

-4. You will be notified that your friend was poked.
-Congratulations!
+4. Tap the Yes button.
+You will be notified that your friend was poked.

+5. Congratulations!
 You now know how to use Poke.